 - Check for Windows Updates: Go to

-Settings > Update & Security > Windows Update
+Settings > Update & Security > Windows Updateand clickCheck for updates. - Update Drivers: Open

-by right-clicking the Start button, expand device categories, right-click on a device, and selectUpdate driver
+Device Managerby right-clicking the Start button, expand device categories, right-click on a device, and selectUpdate driver.

 Benefits: Resolves bugs, improves compatibility, and enhances system performance.